-Unnao case: 'In-camera' proceedings to record rape survivor's statement begins at AIIMS
+Unnao case: At AIIMS, Special Judge holds hearing to record rape survivor’s statement

 New Delhi, Sep 11: A judge arrived at Delhi's AIIMS hospital on Wednesday to record the statement of the woman who was allegedly raped by politician Kuldeep Singh Sengar, a former BJP MLA who is also accused of plotting a car crash that left the survivor in a critical state.